DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

     used, and valued in the different academic disciplines.
-This also makes it hard to train researchers for sustainable software development, as beyond basic training in computational research such as provided by Software Carpentries, advanced courses for Research Software Engineering are not widely available (with the notable exception of the CodeRefinery project (The CodeRefinery Project n.d.)).
+This also makes it hard to train researchers for sustainable software development, as beyond basic training in computational research such as provided by The Carpentries, advanced courses for Research Software Engineering are not widely available (with the notable exception of the CodeRefinery project (The CodeRefinery Project n.d.)).
 Targeted curricula must be developed and updated regularly,